HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 ### 3.4.
 User Actions

-For the fast simulation purposes run user action `sim::InitializeModelsRunAction` is created.
+For the fast simulation purposes a run user action `sim::InitializeModelsRunAction` is created.
 It checks the names of the logical volume in the world volume for the key-words: 'Tracker', 'ECal', 'EMCal' and 'HCal'.
 Currently only 'Tracker' name is valid (other detectors do not have yet the parametrisation).

 First, for any name containing 'Tracker', `G4Region`is created.
 That region becomes an envelope for the `sim::FastSimModelTracker`.
 Each model will use the smearing tool for the momentum/energy smearing, so the name of the smearing tool needs to be passed to the `sim::InitializeModelsRunAction` through the property of `G4FastSimActions` (**smearing**).